maqqju/croker-method-for-analogies/howto/howto.md

     ![Draw the axis][0]

-_*Question* Are the arrows necessary in the vertical axis?_ The arrows are there to mainly remind you the function of the vertical line.
+**Note** Are the arrows necessary in the vertical axis?
+The arrows are there to mainly remind you the function of the vertical line.
 Context instances written on top are considered to be of a higher order than those written lower down.

 ## Step 2 - Place your starting context-instance in the middle of the axis

-Whenever using analogies we can safely say that there are two main components:
+Whenever using analogies we can safely say that there are, at least, two main *context-instances*:

   * The **subject** which we want to explain
   * The **analogy** which we're using the explain the subject.

-Despite the fact that both the subject and the analogy are called ``contexts`` in the ``Croker Method``, *the subject* is the *starting point* of the exercise.
+Despite the fact that both the subject and the analogy are called *context-instances* in the ``Croker Method``, *the subject* is the *starting point* of the exercise.
 This holds for both cases discussed in [Usages](/usages/usages.md).

 As a starting point, therefore, *we place the subject in the middle* of the axis.

+Write the starting point in the middle of the axis.
+This will also help you remember where you started from.

 ![Draw the axis and place your current context in the middle][1]

+**Note** In the images within this guide we will see that context-instances will be written in bold and underline, similar to a header within an article.
+The most important thing is that you adopt a convension which will help you differentiate the name of the context-instace from its features.

-## Step 3 - Break down your current context into features
+## Step 3 - Break down the context-instance into features

+The next thing you need to do is to start breaking your context-instance into *features*.
+Features are attributes of your context-instance which will be the key elements in your quest of finding an appropriate analogy to your subject.
+Think of a feature as the key attributes binding your context-instance to its context.
+These will be different with every context.

+For instance, a ``cat`` under the context ``Farm Animals`` can have features like *good hunter*,*works behind the scenes*,*clears unwanted guests*.
+In another context, say ``Feline Animals``, however, a ``cat`` can have features like *small*,*domestic*,*independent* and so on.

 ![Break down your current context into features][2]

+**Note** A tip from the author: do not limit yourself when writing features.
+It is easier to clean up extra features than to come up with good ones.
+Instead, try to beat features with even better ones.

 ## Step 4 - Draw a parallel context
 ![Draw a parlalel context][3]